Canon R3 vs Nikon Z50

 Studio photographers will appreciate that the Canon R3 (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the R3 and the Z50 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the R3 and Z50 can be found, respectively, in the Canon R3 Manual (free pdf) or the online Nikon Z50 Manual.

 So what is the bottom line?
 Is the Canon R3 better than the Nikon Z50 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.